Doping in sport: Psychological motivations

 Psychology is another factor to take into consideration in doping in sport.
 It becomes a behavioral issue when the athlete acknowledges the health risks associated with doping, yet participates in it anyway.
 This has to do with the psychological thinking that the drug will make one feel invincible.
 The individuals are very egotistic in their way of thinking and their motivation is dependent on the performance enhancement drug since they believe that it delivers the results.
 On a study on health psychology, Quirk points out three different psychological aspects that lead one to dope: social cognition, stress and strain, and addiction.
 The social and physical pressures can alter an athlete's way of thinking, leading them to believe that they must take performance enhancement drugs since everyone else is doing it, known as "the doping dilemma."
+This also causes athletes to be hesitant to consult with a doctor about their steroid use, putting themselves at more risk with health problems.